PortSwigger/multi-totp-authenticator/README.md

 - Save TOTPs to your project file
 - Add TOTPs with custom durations, code lengths, and choose which hashing algorithm to use (SHA-1, SHA-256, or SHA-512)
 - Copy TOTPs to your clipboard with one click
+- Insert TOTP codes into message editors from the right-click (context) menu
 - Name each TOTP to distinguish them

 ## Installation